Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Introduction

 It is worth emphasizing that $c'_{2}(\lambda)$ is a non-negative real number.
 Indeed, an application of the Cauchy--Schwarz inequality shows that the first sum is larger than the absolute value of the second, and the third one is non-negative by definition of $\lambda$.
 We introduce

 which is in bijection with the irreducible representations of $\SU(N)$, and define

+where $\iota'$ is the Frobenius--Schur indicator of an irreducible representation of $\SU(N)$ with highest weight $\lambda$.
 Let us notice that when $T=0$, the summands in the cases of $\U(N)$ and $\SU(N)$ are the same, and only the set of summation changes.
-In this `zero-temperature' (or `zero area') situation, the partition function $Z'_{N}(g,0)$ was already studied by Witten \cite{Witten}, and later by Zagier \cite{Zagier} who called it \emph{Witten zeta function} and denoted it by $\zeta_{\su(N)}(2g-2)$.
+In this `zero-temperature' situation, the partition function $Z'_{N}(g,0)$ was already studied by Witten \cite{Wit}, and later by Zagier \cite{Zag} who called it \emph{Witten zeta function} and denoted it by $\zeta_{\su(N)}(2g-2)$.
 The denomination `zeta function' comes from the remark that $Z'_{2}(g,0)= \zeta(2g-2)$, where $\zeta$ is the Riemann zeta function.